osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data selection configuration.md

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the DNP3 adapter to collect from your outstations.

 Depending on your data source configuration, your data selection configuration may be pre-populated by discovery.
-For more information, see [PI Adapter for DNP3 data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and [Discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).
+For more information, see [data source configuration](xref:PIAdapterForDNP3DataSourceConfiguration) and [discovery](xref:PIAdapterForDNP3PrinciplesOfOperation#discovery).

 ## Configure DNP3 data selection